LAAC-LSCP/ChildProject/docs/README.md

 - Validate raw data
 - Convert your raw recordings into a standardized format
 - Add recording duration to your metadata
-- Import raw annotations (from ELAN, Praat, csv, rttm) into our standardized format
+- Import raw annotations (from LENA, ELAN, Praat, csv, rttm) into our standardized format
 - Add clips to an annotation pipeline in Zooniverse, and retrieve the ensuing annotations

 We provide detailed instructions [here](http://laac-lscp.github.io/ChildRecordsData/TOOLS.html).

 ## Missing and planned features

-- import of old-style LENA .its
-- import of new-style LENA .its
 - clarify link with R package